vania020/Quantum_Sonification_Team/README.md

 Future directions may include:

-* sonification of entanglement measures
-* comparison between local and global quantum descriptors
 * animated Bloch-sphere visualization synchronized with sound
 * interactive exploration of quantum circuits
-* more advanced synthesis models
+* interface to listen and visualize evolution

 ---